openshift/installer/docs/user/zvm/install_upi.md

 ## Network Topology Requirements

-OpenShift 4.x requires all nodes to have internet access to pull images for platform containers and provide telemetry data to Red Hat.
+OpenShift 4.x on Z currently requires all nodes to have internet access to pull images for platform containers and provide telemetry data to Red Hat.
+OpenShift generally supports air-gapped installs, but this feature is not yet available for z/VM.

 ### Load balancers